Ian Prior (rugby union)

-Ian Prior (born 21 August 1990) is an Australian professional rugby union player who currently plays for the Western Force in Super Rugby AU and Super Rugby Trans-Tasman.
+Ian Prior (born 21 August 1990) is an Australian-born Zimbabwe international rugby union player who previously played for the Western Force in Super Rugby AU and Super Rugby Trans-Tasman.
 He previously played for the Force, Reds and Brumbies teams in Australia at Super Rugby level, as well as for English club Harlequins.
 Prior's usual position is scrum-half but he can also play fly-half.